 Overloaded Circuits Without Tripped Breakers: Why It Happens and Why It’s Dangerous

-This hidden behavior is one reason electrical fires can develop even in homes that appear to have working protection.
+This hidden behavior is one reason electrical fires can develop even in homes that seem to have working protection.
+The danger is not always a sudden failure.
+Sometimes it is gradual heat damage that builds over months or years.

 What Circuit Overload Really Means

-A circuit becomes overloaded when electrical demand exceeds what the wiring and components can safely carry for extended periods.
-Unlike short circuits, overloads may develop gradually.
+A circuit becomes overloaded when the connected electrical demand stays above what the wiring and components can safely carry for long enough to create excess heat.
+This is different from a short circuit, which is usually abrupt and dramatic.

 Why Breakers Don’t Always Trip During Overloads